Skip to main content

 Note: Using a Work Order will not track the Vendor of the returned inventory.
 If the Vendor information is vital please use a Purchase Order.

-Scenario: You have shipped a product to a customer, and they return a portion of that shipment (e.g., 20 units out of 100).
+Scenario: You have shipped a product to a customer, and they return a portion of that shipment (e.g., 20 units out of 100), or you get a return of sample product from a Vendor.
 Here’s how to receive that inventory back into the system.

 Did this answer your question?